Aftercare information

 Touchups

-These are available on a case by case basis within the three months of getting the tattoo.
+These are available on a case by case basis within three months of getting the tattoo.

-If this is for an older tattoo or from a different artist, please contact us about a consultation.
+If this is for an older tattoo, or from a different artist, please contact me about a consultation.

 • Close-up of a tattooed arm wearing a striped sleeve and a dark wristband.